How to Write the Best Parents of the Groom Speech with Examples

 Crafting the opening of your parents of the groom speech is like setting the stage for a heartwarming performance.
 Here are some tips to grab your audience’s attention and set the tone for a memorable toast:

 • Welcome with warmth: Start by introducing yourselves as the proud parents of the groom.
-A simple “Good evening everyone!” or “For those who haven’t met us, we’re John’s parents” works well.
+A simple “Good evening, everyone!” or “For those who haven’t met us, we’re John’s parents” works well.
 Express your joy at being there to celebrate this special day.

 • Consider a shared introduction: If you’re delivering the speech together, you can add a playful touch by acknowledging the teamwork.
 Something like, “We decided to tackle this speech together, just like John and Jane are tackling life together,” can set a lighthearted mood.